The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 English

-Yaacov Anziska is a Neurologist in Brooklyn, New York.
+Yaacov Anziska is a Neurologist practicing medicine in Brooklyn, New York.
 Dr. Anziska is rated as an Advanced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Myasthenia Gravis, Neuromyelitis Optica, Necrotizing Myopathy (NM), and HTLV-1 Associated Myelopathy.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Neuromyelitis Optica, Necrotizing Myopathy (NM), and HTLV-1 Associated Myelopathy.

 Experienced in Oculopharyngeal Muscular Dystrophy